310mc/https-310mc.github.io-tl/source/_posts/scout/comic_world.md

 {% endbubble %}

 {% bubble Keito %}
-Hm, I should’ve brought my tablet — It would’ve been easier to show you on a bigger screen.
+Hm, I should’ve brought my tablet.
+It would’ve been easier to show you on a bigger screen.
 {% endbubble %}

 {% bubble Kuro %}